MaximeBoulat/AAI501-TeamProject/FinalProject/FinalProject.md

 ### 2.2 Data generation using A*

 A* search uses a priority queue to explore nodes with the lowest estimated total cost (the cost so far plus a heuristic).
 We use the Euclidean distance to the goal as the heuristic.
 When constructing the dataset, we run A* on each randomly generated world to compute an optimal path from the start to the goal.
-For every step along the path, we record the timestamp, run identifier, current position, the eight sensor readings, the Euclidean distance to the goal, the current path length and the action taken.
+For every step along the path, we record the timestamp, run identifier, current position, the eight sensor readings, the Euclidean distance to the goal, the goal direction and the action taken.
 Listing 1 summarizes the data schema.

 | **Column**                 | **Description**                                   |
 | -------------------------- | ------------------------------------------------- |